katewhee/networking-course/_labs/nibbletorrent-peer.md

 - Set up tracker
 - Set up peers with only some of the pieces that never have all of the data.
+- This is a hard lab.
+It requires you to write an TCP server, TCP client, a HTTP client, and a way for all of these threads to communicate with each other.

 ## Overview